 • Teams may effectuate their web presence by simply setting up a Facebook group page or a blog (i.e. blogspot or wordpress).

-• It is not mandatory for teams to have their own domain, but highly recommended.
+• It is not mandatory for teams to have their own domain.

 f.
 Graphic Presentation: Promotional Digital Video or Catalog